cucumber/docs/content/installation/ruby.md

 ## Ruby on Rails

-[Cucumber-Rails](https://github.com/cucumber/cucumber-rails) is a generator that generates and modifies files in a Rails project so it can be used with Cucumber.
+[Cucumber-Rails](https://github.com/cucumber/cucumber-rails) is a gem that Rails projects can use to install cucumber and create its configuration.

 Add `cucumber-rails` to your `Gemfile`:
+(*Note*: you do not need to add Cucumber)

 ```ruby
 group :test do